arbazahmed07/Turing-hut-event-admin/README.md

 ## How It Works

 1. **Authentication**: Uses Octokit to authenticate with GitHub using the provided PAT
+2. **Configuration**: User provides repository path, target folder, and image folder paths
-2. **Read Files**: Fetches markdown files from the specified directory using GitHub API
+3. **Read Files**: Fetches markdown files from the specified directory using GitHub API
-3. **Edit/Add**: Creates a new branch, commits changes, and opens a PR
+4. **Edit/Add**: Creates a new branch, commits changes, uploads images, and opens a PR
-4. **Delete**: Directly deletes the file from the repository
+5. **Delete**: Directly deletes the file from the repository
-5. **Live Preview**: Uses react-markdown to render markdown content in real-time
+6. **Live Preview**: Uses react-markdown to render markdown content in real-time
+7. **Image Upload**: Supports uploading images which are automatically linked in markdown

 ## Technologies Used